expyriment/blog/expyriment-1.0/index.md

 generated a considerable backlog of tasks and an increased workload once things started to normalize again many months later.

-# Expyriment 0.10 stopped working with newer Python versions
+# Expyriment 0.10 incompatibility with newer Python versions
 Around 2021-2022 we then started to receive multiple reports of users [having](https://github.com/expyriment/expyriment/issues/168) [problems](https://github.com/expyriment/expyriment/issues/178)